gyuho/learn/doc/etcd_raft_algorithm/README.md

 #### raft algorithm: safety

 Not ready yet.
-I am working on it now.
+I am researching right now.

 <br>
 This is the summary of